A salary sacrifice arrangement is a simple and cost-efficient way to pay off your home loan.

 If salary sacrificing your mortgage repayments sounds appealing, follow these simple steps to check whether it’s the right home loan repayment approach for you:

 - Speak to your employer.
-Ask your employer’s HR department whether the organisation would be willing to let you salary sacrifice home loan repayments.
-Also, if you’re salary sacrificing other expenses such as superannuation, will packaging your mortgage repayments influence those other arrangements at all?
+Ask your employer’s HR department whether the organisation is willing to let you salary sacrifice home loan repayments.
+Also, if you’re salary sacrificing other expenses, such as superannuation, you will need to check if doing the same with your mortgage repayments will affect those other arrangements.

 - Get in touch with a mortgage broker.
 Mortgage brokers are experts when it comes to finding a home loan that matches your financial needs.
-They will assess your finances, the features you want in a home loan and your desire to salary sacrifice, and then present you with a selection of suitable loans from their panel of lenders.
-Alternatively, if you already have a home loan established, you can start by contacting your current lender and finding out whether salary sacrifice repayments are accepted.
+They will assess your finances, the features you want in a home loan and your desire to salary sacrifice.
+They will then present you with a selection of suitable loans from their panel of lenders.
+Alternatively, if you already have a home loan, you can start by contacting your current lender and finding out whether salary sacrifice repayments are accepted.